Our favorite season at Music For Kiddos is here... FALL! 🍂 (maybe it's your favorite season, too?)

 6. Fall Songs For Kids (free download)

 Want more songs and resources?
-In celebration of fall and of the release of my educational album, Fall Songs For Kids, we are sharing the chords, lyrics, notated leadsheets & implementation ideas for these 7 fall songs you can find on all streaming platforms:
+In celebration of fall, I’m sharing with you my educational album, Fall Songs For Kids that you can find on all streaming platforms:

 🍁 Falling Leaf